SAP Joule: From Launch to 2,400 Skills — How SAP's AI Copilot Evolved

 SAP Commerce & AI Architect, Spadoom AG

-SAP Joule has grown faster than most enterprise AI products in history.
-Launched in September 2023 as a natural-language Q&A assistant, it now spans 2,400+ prebuilt skills across 13+ SAP applications and supports 40+ autonomous agents (SAP News Center, 2026).
-Joule adoption grew ninefold throughout 2025, and 67% of SAP’s Q4 cloud orders included Business AI (Futurum Group, 2026).
+SAP Joule went from zero to 2,400+ skills across 13+ applications in under three years.
+It now supports 40+ autonomous agents, adoption grew ninefold through 2025, and 67% of SAP’s Q4 cloud orders included Business AI (Futurum Group, 2026).

 TL;DR: SAP Joule evolved from a single-purpose Q&A tool in 2023 to a multi-agent platform with 2,400+ skills, 40+ agents, and Joule Studio for custom agent building (GA Q1 2026).
 Adoption grew 9x in 2025, with real-world results including 3x faster development (GigaOm, 2025) and 50% faster sales data retrieval.